 Parents are a vital part of the MTSS support plan.
 Student progress data will be shared with parents throughout the process.
 If your student is struggling academically, emotionally, or behaviorally parents can request additional tiered support.
-Please communicate your concerns with your child's teacher or contact our principal at 319-558-2172.
+Please communicate your concerns with your child's teacher or contact our school counselor, Tricia Hansen at 319-558-3938 or our engagement specialist, Gina Pins at 319-558-1327

 Board Policy 604.2a (MTSS Procedures), Board Policy 604.2 (MTSS)